-3. Pick Save in the Save Drawing As dialog box to accept the selections and save the file.
+3. Click Save in the Save Drawing As dialog box to accept the selections and save the file.
+Note the default file type is DWG, which is the standard AutoCAD drawing format.

-Exit AutoCAD LT 2010
+Exit AutoCAD LT 2011

-❖ To exit AutoCAD® LT 2010, select File then choose Exit from the pull-down menu or type QUIT at the command prompt.
+❖ To exit AutoCAD® LT 2011, select File then choose Exit from the pulldown menu or type Quit at the command prompt.